gabriel4649/JMdictDB/README.txt

 Procedure
 ---------
-[Note: relative file paths below (except in command lines) are relative to the package top level directory.]
+Note: relative file paths below (except in command lines) are relative to the package top level directory.

+Note: A Makefile is provided that automates most of these steps which runs on any unix-like system with GNU make.
+It also runs under Windows if Cygwin tools are available.
+It will be documented here in the future, but the procedure below doesn't use it.

+Note: The following procedure describes loading the JMdict data into the database.
+Tools are provided that will also load JMnedict and the Examples files but the procedure has not been documented yet.

 1. Get a copy of the current JMdict_e.gz file from ftp://ftp.cc.monash.edu.au/pub/nihongo/JMdict_e.gz